“The Pianist (Part One)” – a short story by J. C. Michaels

 .

-…..The thin-legged, short-statured, bald-headed professor paces tersely around the room, which is half-filled by a pair of ebony, six-foot, side-by-side, Steinway grand pianos.
-He stops and stares at me on the piano bench, hunching downward, submissively.
+…..The thin-legged, short-statured, bald-headed professor paces tersely around the room, which is half-filled by a pair of ebony, six-foot, side-by-side Steinway grand pianos.
+He stops and stares at me sitting on the piano bench hunched submissively downward.
 I turn part way around and glance upward as he pats his rotund belly like Renaissance nobility after a holiday feast but with a scowl suggesting the digestion has not gone well.

-…..“There’s a professional and instructive way,” Harmel says, then strides toward the window behind his desk, pausing to look at a distant tree.
-He begins bobbing his head front to back with increasing amplitude as he mumbles.
-“The direct way is best … clean, precise … no chance for misinterpretation.”
+…..“There’s a professional and instructive way,” Harmel says, then strides toward the window behind his desk.
+He pauses to look at a distant tree and then begins bobbing his head front to back with increasing amplitude as he mumbles.
+“The direct way is best….
+Clean, precise … no chance for misinterpretation.”
 Then he turns, stands behind his desk, and leans on his knuckles.

 …..“What the hell were you doing?” he bellows.

-…..I glance at his puffing cheeks and taught lips.
-I have been on campus three days, known Harmel for less than a half-an-hour, played for less than ten minutes….
-I wonder how nothing more than the sounds of a piano could so dramatically alter another’s emotional state.
+…..I glance at his puffing cheeks and taught lips….
+I have been on campus three days, known this professor of piano for less than a half-an-hour, and played for less than ten minutes.
+How can the sounds of a piano could so dramatically alter another’s emotional state?

 …..He scrunches up his nose and winces as though a foul odor is permeating the air.